-According to a recent Centers for Disease Control and Prevention report detailing “Healthy Eating Index” scores among Americans 60 and older, only 17 percent eat a diet good enough to be called, well, “good.”
-A whopping 68 percent had a diet that “needed improvement” and for 14 percent their diet was outright “poor.”
-Less than a third of seniors met the guidelines for eating from the five recommended food groups.
+According to a Centers for Disease Control and Prevention report detailing “Healthy Eating Index” scores among Americans 60 years and older, only 17% eat a diet good enough to be called, well, “good.”
+A whopping 68% had a diet that “needed improvement” and for 14% their diet was outright “poor.”
+Less than third of seniors met the guidelines for eating from the five recommended food groups.

 Malnutrition: How It Happens

-If you know the less obvious underlying causes of malnutrition, you’ll be in a better position to spot them and intervene:
+If you are aware of the less obvious underlying causes of malnutrition, you’ll be in a better position to spot them and intervene:

 Malnutrition: Undercover Work Needed